aws/sagemaker-mxnet-training-toolkit/README.rst

 Once you have those binaries, you can then build the image.

-For MXNet versions 1.1.0-1.3.0, the Dockerfiles expect two build arguments:
+The Dockerfiles expect two build arguments:

 - ``py_version``: the Python version (2 or 3)
 - ``framework_installable``: the path to the MXNet binary

-For MXNet versions 1.4.0 and higher, the Dockerfiles expect one build argument:

-- ``py_version``: the Python version, including the minor version (2.7 or 3.6)

 To build an image: